Polite Dog Feeding, Not Jumping, Spinning or Barking 🙂

 - Pick a place you would like your dog to sit and wait while you prepare his meal.
 Make sure it is in a convenient place that you can easily give a treat while fixing his meal.
 Ideally, this will also be where you feed him.

-- Grab a handful of your dog’s dog food and walk your dog over to the above spot.
+- Grab a handful of healthy treats and walk your dog over to the above spot.
 Ask him to “Sit” at his spot and reward him there.
 Continue to reward him for sitting in his spot at various intervals.
-Example: 3 seconds-treat, 4 seconds-treat, 1 second-treat; 1 step away-treat, 4 steps away-treat etc.
+Example: 3 seconds-treat, 4 seconds-treat, 1 second-treat; 1 step away-treat, 4 steps away-treat, etc.

 - If you have more than one dog, remember to do this individually at first so your dog starts to understand what you are asking of him.
 Once each dog has a foundation you can do them at the same time.
 You will be ping-ponging back and forth between the dogs for their rewards.
 Remember to give the treat only for sitting in their spot.
 As they continue to sit, continue treating each dog.
 When you’re done, say “all done,” and walk away.